joyceleehy/HR-SQL-Attrition-Analysis/README.md

 # HR Employee Attrition Analysis Using SQL

-## Project Objective
+## Project Overview

-This project analyzes employee attrition using SQL to identify workforce patterns related to department, overtime, job role, and monthly income.
-The goal is to help HR teams understand where employee turnover risk is higher and suggest practical retention actions.
+This project analyzes employee attrition using SQL to identify key workforce patterns and potential risk factors affecting employee retention.

+The analysis focuses on how department, job role, overtime, and income levels relate to employee attrition.
+The goal is to help HR teams understand where turnover risk is highest and support data-driven retention strategies.

+---

+## Business Objective

+Employee attrition increases hiring costs, reduces productivity, and leads to knowledge loss.

+This project aims to answer:

+- What is the overall employee attrition rate?
+- Which departments have the highest attrition?
+- Does overtime influence employee attrition?
+- Which job roles are most at risk of leaving?
+- How does income level relate to attrition?

+---
 ## Dashboard Preview
 ![HR Employee Attrition Dashboard](dashboard-preview.png)

 View the dashboard file: [dashboard.html](dashboard.html)

+---
+---

 ## Dataset
-Dataset: IBM HR Analytics Employee Attrition Dataset

-The dataset includes employee information such as department, job role, monthly income, overtime status, and attrition status.

-## Tools Used
-- SQLite: used as the database engine to store and query the HR dataset.
-- DB Browser for SQLite: used to import CSV files, create the SQLite database, and run SQL queries.
-- Visual Studio Code: used to write and organize SQL files, documentation, and project notes.
-- GitHub Desktop: used to commit the project files and publish the portfolio project to GitHub.
-- HTML/CSS: used to create a lightweight dashboard that summarizes the main findings.

-## Business Questions
-1. What is the overall employee attrition rate?
-2. Which department has the highest attrition rate?
-3. Do employees who work overtime have higher attrition?
-4. Which job roles have the highest attrition rate?
-5. Which income group has the highest attrition rate?

-## SQL Skills Practiced
-- SELECT
-- GROUP BY
-- ORDER BY
-- CASE WHEN
-- Aggregate functions
-- Basic HR analytics interpretation

-## Project Files
-- `data/` - source CSV files
-- `queries/` - SQL queries used for analysis
-- `insights.md` - detailed insights, business impact, recommendations, and suggested actions
-- `dashboard.html` - simple dashboard summary of key results
-- `dashboard-preview.png` - dashboard preview image shown in this README
-- `hr_attrition.db` - SQLite database file

-## Key Findings
-- Overall attrition rate: 16.12%.
-- Sales had the highest department attrition rate at 20.63%.
-- Employees who worked overtime had a much higher attrition rate at 30.53%, compared with 10.44% for employees who did not work overtime.
-- Sales Representative had the highest job role attrition rate at 39.76%.
-- Low-income employees had the highest attrition rate by income group at 28.61%.

-## Business Impact
-High attrition can increase hiring costs, reduce team productivity, and create knowledge gaps.
-The results suggest that Sales-related roles, overtime workload, and lower income bands may be important areas for HR leaders to review when designing retention strategies.

-## Recommendations
-- Review workload and overtime patterns, especially for employees working overtime frequently.
-- Investigate Sales department turnover drivers such as targets, incentives, manager support, and career growth.
-- Review compensation competitiveness for lower-income employees.
-- Build focused retention plans for Sales Representatives and other high-risk roles.
+- **Source:** IBM HR Analytics Employee Attrition Dataset
+- **Contents:** Employee demographics, job role, department, monthly income, overtime status, and attrition flag

+---

+## Tools & Technologies

+- SQLite – Database management and SQL querying
+- DB Browser for SQLite – Data import and query execution
+- SQL – Data analysis and transformation
+- HTML/CSS – Dashboard summary visualization
+- GitHub – Version control and portfolio hosting

+---

+## Key Insights

+- Overall attrition rate: **16.12%**
+- Sales department has the highest attrition rate at **20.63%**
+- Employees working overtime show significantly higher attrition (**30.53%**) compared to non-overtime employees (**10.44%**)
+- Sales Representative role has the highest attrition rate at **39.76%**
+- Low-income employees have the highest attrition rate at **28.61%**

+---

+## Key Takeaways

+The analysis shows that attrition is strongly influenced by:
+- Overtime workload
+- Income level
+- Job role type (especially Sales-related roles)

+These patterns suggest that targeted retention strategies in high-risk groups may help reduce employee turnover.

+---

+## Business Recommendations

+- Review overtime workload distribution across departments
+- Investigate Sales department attrition drivers (targets, incentives, management support)
+- Reassess compensation structure for low-income employees
+- Develop retention strategies for high-risk job roles such as Sales Representatives

+---
+## SQL Skills Demonstrated

+- SELECT statements
+- GROUP BY aggregation
+- CASE WHEN segmentation
+- COUNT and AVG calculations
+- Attrition rate computation
+- Business-focused data interpretation

+---

 ## Summary

-This project shows how SQL can be used to support HR analytics and identify possible employee retention risk areas.
-The analysis can help HR teams prioritize deeper investigation and targeted retention actions.
+This project demonstrates how SQL can be used to transform raw HR data into actionable insights.
+The analysis highlights key attrition drivers and provides clear recommendations to support HR decision-making and retention strategy planning.